Beginner’s Guide to Composting in Atlanta

 You will also need to water your compost pile and turn it every week or so with a pitchfork.
 This will attract earthworms which are fantastic for building soil.

-Once you get the hang of it, composting is simple.
+Once you get the hang of it, composting in Atlanta is simple.
 You can feel good that you are helping your own yard and our entire planet.
 And of course, your kids will love anything that involves dirt and worms.